Hello and welcome! My name is Sienna, and I am honored to work as a therapist helping folks work through relational and internal challenges.

 As a species that survives and thrives through interconnection and communication, I am very interested in working with folks experiencing disconnection in their relationships.
 I work through the lens of relational-cultural theory and emotionally-focused therapy in order to help folks reattune with their attachment bonds, emotional states, and patterns of behavior within relationship.

 I have worked with adolescents and young adults ages 14 to 24, and I love to collaborate with this population because of their raw emotional awareness, their honesty, and their passion for life.
-So often, adolescents are experiencing things for the first time in their lives, and I am honored to help guide them towards self-confidence, self-awareness, and self-compassion.
+I currently run therapeutic climbing groups for teenage girls and nonbinary youth at Agility Boulders in Capitola, CA. If you are interested in these groups, please visit my website for more information at siennaforesttherapy.com!

 I practice under the lens of relational-cultural therapy (RCT), where chronic disconnection is viewed as a primary source of mental health issues.
 RCT stresses the importance of an egalitarian, non-hierarchical approach to therapy, and in this way, it closely aligns with feminist therapy.
 RCT places humankind firmly within the context of community, family, and culture.